terracom/liveall.eu_docs/docs/source/index.rst

 Welcome to the Liveall.eu docs
 ==============================
-Here you can find all the reference docs about APIs and more
+You can find here all the reference docs about APIs and more, regarding `Liveall.eu`_

 .. toctree::
    :maxdepth: 2